MiraAzman/SpringBoot/README.md

-# CRUD in Student Module using Spring Boot, Rest API & MySQL
+# CRUD using Spring Boot, Rest API & MySQL
 *by Amira Azman*

 ## Steps to Setup